Encyclopedia

 - Specific Care: Avoid pressure on the area (headphones, earphones), clean with saline or gentle antiseptic, and do not touch the piercing with dirty hands.

-- Recommended Jewelry: Hoops suited to the shape of the cartilage.
+- Recommended Jewelry: Hoops or what we call clicker ring are suited to the shape of the cartilage.

 - Materials: 18k gold to minimize the risk of irritation and allergies.